victormatsyshen/ISITCapstone/README.md

 https://crocodileapi.azurewebsites.net/api/customer is to get all the info on the emails https://crocodileapi.azurewebsites.net/api/customer/email is to get a specific email and password

-to do this locally just change crocodileapi.azurewebsites to localhost:1625
+to do this locally start the visual project in debug mode